Paul J. Selva: Personal life

-Selva was acknowledged in President Obama's announcement speech on May 5, 2015.
+Selva was acknowledged in President Obama's announcement speech on 5 May 2015.

 Selva achieved the rank of Eagle Scout in the Boy Scouts of America in 1974.

 In an April 5, 2020, phone call to White House Chief of Staff Mark Meadows, Senate Minority Leader Chuck Schumer touted Selva as a potential COVID-19 czar to oversee the production and disbursement of medical equipment.

 In October 2020, after having retired, he joined "nearly 500" national security experts and multiple former Trump appointees in endorsing the presidential candidacy of Joe Biden.

+In the 2024 United States presidential election, Selva endorsed Kamala Harris.